iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Victory is always possible for the person who refuses to stop fighting.
+> Many of life's failures are people who did not realize how close they were to success when they gave up.
 >
-> — Napoleon Hill
+> — Thomas Edison

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->